Idiocracy: Plot

-Bauers is sentenced to die in a monster truck demolition derby featuring undefeated "rehabilitation officer" Beef Supreme.
-However, Beef's grossly oversized truck is crushed when it rams into the building's support pillars while trying to enter the arena, and Bauers manages to defeat the other competitors.
-Rita and Pendejo discover that Bauers' reintroduction of water to the soil has allowed crops to grow, and they steal a TV camera from the arena to broadcast the sprouting crops on the stadium's Jumbotron, prompting Camacho to grant Bauers a presidential pardon.
-Bauers and Rita decide to stay in the future, and discover that the time machine was just an amusement ride.
-Following Camacho's term, Bauers is elected president and marries Rita, with whom he has the world's three smartest children.
-New vice-president Pendejo marries eight women and fathers 32 of the world's stupidest children.
+At the Extreme Court, Joe is sentenced to public execution in a monster truck demolition derby against undefeated rehabilitation officer Beef Supreme.
+Rita and Frito discover that Joe's reintroduction of water to the soil allowed crops to grow.
+Rita pays a cameraman to broadcast the crops on the stadium's Jumbotron, prompting Camacho to grant Joe a presidential pardon.
+After discovering that the time machine is just an amusement ride, Joe becomes president and marries Rita, with whom he has "the three smartest kids in the world."
+Frito becomes vice president and has 32 dumb children.
+The narrator states that while Joe did not single-handedly save mankind, he did set in motion the chain of events that eventually undid humanity's "dumbing-down".